ArcanaFramework/arcana/docs/source/index.rst

 Arcana
 ======

-Arcana (Abstraction of Repository-Centric ANAlysis) is framework for analysing datasets "in-place", i.e. pulling data from a data store to a (typically neighbouring) computing resource, performing computations on the data, and then uploading the processed data back to the store alongside the original.
+Arcana (Abstraction of Repository-Centric ANAlysis) is a framework for analysing datasets "in-place", i.e. pulling data from a data store to a (typically neighbouring) computing resource, performing computations on the data, and then uploading the processed data back to the store alongside the original.
 Data store interactions are abstracted by modular handlers, making worklows portable between different storage systems.
-Many menial aspects of workflow design, such as node iteration, format conversions and provenance handling are also abstracted away from the designer, enabling them to focus on the core logic of the analysis to be implemented.
+Many tedious design tasks required to make the workflows iterate over data nodes, converting between file formats and storing/checking provenance metadata are also abstracted away from the designer, enabling them to focus on the core logic of the analysis to be implemented.

 This approach has several advantages over typical workflow design, particularly when analysing large datasets:

 * Derivatives are kept in central location, avoiding duplication of processing
-* Incremental processing works well with manual-QC of intermediate products at key milestones in the workflow (e.g. brain masks)
+* Incremental processing facilitates manual-QC of intermediate products at key milestones in the workflow (e.g. brain masks)
-* Portability and extensibility facilitates the development of shared workflow libraries that can be refined by multiple collaborators to capture the “arcana" of domain-specific data analysis, the obscure knowledge required to apply an appropriate combination of software tools and parameters.
+* Portability and extensibility encourages the development of shared workflow libraries that can be refined by multiple collaborators in order to capture the "data analysis arcana", the obscure knowledge required to apply an appropriate combination of software tools and parameters to analyse the data appropriately, for a given domain.

 The framework also includes tools for deploying pipelines in Docker images that can be run in `XNAT's container service <https://wiki.xnat.org/container-service/>`_